 If this is so, it follows that the means must adjust to the activity of the subject and the meaning of education.
 They are means for a specific subject who thinks, feels, wants, operates, projects, and creates.
 They are means to carry out activity, playing, working, studying, inquiring, intervening, and interacting.
 But the agent performs these activities to educate himself: he does not think in any way, but of the one that is built to educate himself and act educatedly, and so on with all activities.
 It follows, therefore, that any medium is not "the means" for a specific subject; In educational action, the educatee-subject acts with the internal means that he has and with the external means that have been made available to him.
-And all those means are only educational means if they serve to educate the will to produce strength of mind.
+And all those means are only educational means if they serve to educate that educatee-subject.
+The means are not exactly the same if I want to train the critical sense, or if I want to educate the will to produce strength of mind.
 This is precisely why the tendency to focus on the specific and particular means of an action is explained, forgetting the common and shared means with other educational activities.